 How often should I have sex?

-Nope, it really doesn’t have to be ten times a day (unless you want it to be!).
+Contrary to what you might have heard, it really doesn’t have to be ten times a day (unless you want it to be!).

 Sperm is designed to hang around for a few days, so the frequency of sex doesn’t actually increase your chances of getting pregnant.